AltschulerWu-Lab/fus-als_profiling/README.md

 are generated in `Figure_Transcriptomics`

 ## Data
+Data are available through the Zenodo repository: https://zenodo.org/records/10499037.
 Data for image-based cell profiles are contained in `data_profiles`, organized by screen.
 All other data can be found in `data`.